Hospice isn’t about giving up hope;

 Learn More

-We provide care to patients in the hospital, which can be the most appropriate setting to provide the level of tests, interventions and nursing care needed to keep a patient comfortable.
-The hospice team visits the patient daily in the hospital and assures continuity of care from hospital to home, assisted living residence or nursing home, while supporting the family.
+Our hospice care within a hospital can be the most appropriate setting when high levels of tests, interventions and nursing care are needed to keep a patient comfortable.
+The HopeWest hospice team visits with a patient daily in the hospital, and assures continuity of care from the hospital to home, assisted living residence, or nursing home, all while supporting their family.

 Learn More